AKazaconoks/AKazaconoks/README.md

 ### Hi there <img src="https://raw.githubusercontent.com/MartinHeinz/MartinHeinz/master/wave.gif" width="30px"> I'm Antons!

 ---
 I'm a .NET Software Developer.
-I have extensive experience in backend development using .NET technologies and am passionate about creating robust and scalable applications.
+I have experience in backend development using .NET technologies and am passionate about creating efficient and effective software solutions.
 My background in International Business has provided me with a unique perspective and cross-functional expertise that allows me to approach software development from a strategic and analytical standpoint.

 My contacts: a.kazaconoks@gmail.com | https://www.linkedin.com/in/antons-kazaconoks